 - Children need it to metabolise fats and carbohydrates.

 - It helps in the productions of red blood cells and adrenal hormones in kids.

 5. Vitamin B6 (pyridoxine)

-- It is essential for the normal brain development in children.
+- It is essential to promote brain development in children.

-- It assists in maintaining the proper running of the nervous system and keeping the immune system of children healthy.
+- It assists in maintaining the proper functioning of the nervous system and in keeping the immune system of children healthy.

 6. Vitamin B7 (biotin)